enthdegree/120-film-on-a-plustek8100/README.md

 In this page I show how to modify a Plustek 8100 to scan medium format (120 film) by stitching together multiple scan sweeps.
 The motivation for this is that medium format film scanners tend to be rare and expensive, and this modified scanner can get you comparable results.

-A single 6×7 frame takes around 6 minutes to capture at the scanner's highest resolution setting, so this method is around as convenient as [SLR scanning](http://natephotographic.com/dslr-film-scanning-perfect-color-negatives/) but without the setup and focusing hassle.
+A single 6×7 frame takes around 6 minutes to capture at the scanner's highest resolution setting, not counting all the post-processing.
 This mod also lets you capture 35mm film including sprocket borders like this: [Link to example (not mine)](https://assets.community.lomography.com/bb/e70cb4366cf12652753c46bb747129e4ef0608/1216x821x2.jpg?auth=5bc244b9d1e883add291ea8a5ce2ab082d427a14).
 Two changes are involved: